Communist Party of Great Britain: Origins of the term "Tankie"

 "Tankie" is a pejorative term referring to those members of the Communist Party of Great Britain who followed the Kremlin line, agreeing with the crushing of the revolution in Hungary and later the Prague Spring by Soviet tanks; or more broadly, those who followed a traditional pro-Soviet position.

 The term originated as a phrase for British hardline members of the Communist Party.
 Journalist Peter Paterson asked Amalgamated Engineering Union official Reg Birch about his election to the CPGB Executive after the Hungarian invasion:

 The support of the invasion of Hungary was disastrous for the party's credibility.
 The CPGB opposed the invasion of Czechoslovakia in 1968, though a hardline faction supported it.
 The party's newspaper, the Morning Star, was banned in the Warsaw Pact countries during that time, as the paper opposed the invasion.

-The term is currently used in a somewhat broader sense in Internet slang to refer to any practitioner of far-left politics, especially Marxism–Leninism or Maoism, and particularly those who defend the authoritarianism and human rights abuses of certain nominally Marxist states, such as the former Soviet Union or China.
+The term is currently used in a somewhat broader sense in Internet slang to refer to any practitioner of far-left politics, especially Marxism–Leninism or Maoism, and particularly those who refute the accusations of authoritarianism and human rights abuses of certain Marxist states, such as the former Soviet Union, China, Cuba and Vietnam.